iaxadmalik/iaxadmalik/README.md

 <h2 align="left">Hi 👋!
-My name is Axad Malik and I'm a full stack web developer, from Pakistan</h2>
+My name is Axad Malik and I'm a e-commerce product lister, from Pakistan</h2>

 ###